 What are the associated fees?

-Carpet is generally priced by the broadloom meter, which is – 1 m x 3.66 m.
-Make sure you convert to square meters when comparing carpet prices to other floor coverings, for example tiles or timber.
+Carpet is generally priced by the broadloom meter – 1 m x 3.66 m.
+Make sure you convert to square meters when comparing carpet prices to other floor coverings.
+For example tiles or timber.

 Not one carpet fiber is inherently more desirable as compared with any other.
 Each fiber is available in a variety of qualities and prices.
-The most significant points are choosing a fiber, style and construction that matches with your lifestyle and budget, and is suitable for the room in which it will be installed.
+The most significant points are choosing a fiber, style and construction matching with your lifestyle and budget; and ensuring it is suitable in the room it will be installed.

 How about color?

-Carpet can be purchased in every colour, any print or pattern you could imagine.
+Carpet is available to purchase in every color, any print or pattern you could imagine.
 When scouting for a color, ask yourself – do you want a natural color that blends in, or do you want a captivating color that reflects your personal type?

 - Lighter colors are ideal for small rooms as they will make it seem larger, but they will show stains more readily compared to darker shades.